2018-2021 Literacy Plan

 Secondary Role: Family Literacy

-Adults and teens will have the support to improve their literacy skills in order to meet personal goals and fulfill their responsibilities as parents, citizens and workers.
+The Library will provide adults and teens support to improve their literacy skills in order to meet personal goals and fulfill their responsibilities as parents, citizens and workers.